The first Isle of Wight Biogas Plant was in the news back in 2014 when the Black Dog biogas plant was commissioned.

 We found the following points made in the Wight Farm Energy Press Release reproduced here, as in our original article in January 2015, to be of particular interest:

-2. The root cause of that delay would not have been the civil servants at DECC.
-It would have been due to the conflicting views held within the UK's coalition government (2010 to 2015), with many within the Conservative Party wanting to scrap or severely limit any government incentives like the RHI which supports the development of renewable energy.
+- The root cause of that delay would not have been the civil servants at DECC.
+It would have been due to the conflicting views held within the UK's coalition government (2010 to 2015), with many within the Conservative Party wanting to scrap or severely limit any government incentives like the RHI which has since been discontinued but was put in place to support the development of renewable energy.

 Wight Farm Energy and Schmack's, IoW Biogas Plant Construction Progress Report